 We also made sure to visit Cecil and Sylvester, a pair of rescued turkeys, who were clearly the stars of this Holiday Market event.
 Safe from being someone’s Thanksgiving dinner, these fellas were plenty happy just wandering the barnyard grounds together, side by side.
 They weren’t what we would call cute, but they were definitely majestic.
 They were also just a tad bit creepy, as they paced the grounds slowly, side-by-side, in perfect unison.
 It was very reminiscent of the Grady Twins in The Shining…

 After spending loads of time getting to know the animals we did eventually make our way over to the Holiday Market.
 There we found several tables of farm fresh, locally made goodies for sampling and purchase.
 There were vegan chocolate truffles, delicious shortbread and the most incredibly creamy, yummy yogurts.
 Red Camper was there selling their amazing boozy jams, and there were plenty of butter, cheeses and other delectable fresh foods as well.
 Everything we sampled was amazing, but we tried to show restraint by not buying everything.
 We ended up purchasing some fresh cream herbed goat butter, and a few varieties of hand-crafted goat cheese.

 About Broken Shovels Farm

-We are pretty smitten with Broken Shovels Farm, and think you should check them out.
+We are pretty smitten with Broken Shovels Farm and think you should check them out.
 During the year they offer a few Open Farm and Market Days, and in the summer they feature outdoor concerts on their barn-adjacent stage.
 You can learn all about the farm, and even sponsor an animal, on their website.
-Also follow them on Facebook so you never miss an upcoming event.
+Follow Broken Shovels Farm on Facebook so you never miss an upcoming event.